 - Broken branches

-Like young trees, maintain the lower branches to protect the tree and provide it with nutrition in the first few years.
-If you’re wondering whether or not you should be fertilizing, test your soil.
+As with young trees, maintain the lower branches to protect the recently planted tree and provide it with nutrition in the first few years.
+If you’re wondering whether or not you should be fertilizing your trees, test your soil.
 Your soil nutrition and pH levels will tell you if your tree needs added nutrition from fertilizers.

 Subtropical Trees

-The industry standard is never to make pruning cuts that remove more than 30 percent of live tissue from a tree in any season.
-“If you have a giant broken branch and 30 percent of the leaves are on that branch, you are done for the season.”
+The industry standard is never to make pruning cuts that remove more than 30% of live tissue from a tree in any season.
+“If you have a giant broken branch and 30% of the leaves are on that branch, you are done for the season,” Andersen says.

 Flowering Trees